kristian-petras/hackkosice2024/README.md

 ## Contributors ✨

-Thanks go to these wonderful people
+Thanks go to these wonderful people :
+Eduard Hopfer,
+Kristián Petráš,
+Peter Grocký,
+Simon Soroka
 <!--
 Here, you can show off all your cool teammates with whom you created this project.
 If you want to automate it, you can use a cool bot: https://allcontributors.org/